This section answers frequently asked questions regarding migration to The Things Stack.

 See The Things Stack Packet Broker documentation for detailed info about connecting The Things Stack to Packet Broker.

-V2, The Things Stack Community Edition and The Things Stack Cloud are connected to Packet Broker by default.
+The Things Stack Community Edition and The Things Stack Cloud are connected to Packet Broker by default.
 The Things Stack Open Source and The Things Stack Enterprise can also be connected to Packet Broker.
+The Things Industries V2 can also be connected on a customer request.
 Traffic is then automatically exchanged between these networks.
 See default Packet Broker routing tables.

-For example, this means that you can migrate an end device from The Things Network V2 to The Things Stack Community Edition without immediately (or previously) having to migrate your gateway, because both of these deployments are connected to Packet Broker by default.
+For example, this means that you can migrate an end device from The Things Industries V2 to The Things Stack Community Edition without immediately (or previously) having to migrate your gateway, if both of these deployments are connected to Packet Broker.
 However, there are certain requirements that need to be fulfilled in order for Packet Broker to route traffic from and to these devices properly and timely.
 Read more about DevAddr and RX1 Delay requirements.

 I tried migrating my The Things Indoor Gateway (TTIG) to The Things Stack, but the Console shows status